ramarao9/USDConfigurationMigration/README.md

 - Tool handles the export and import process without having the user build the schema file.

-- provides detailed information on the outcome of the migration process
+- Provides detailed information on the outcome of the migration process

-- can be used with a PowerShell script to enable Continous Integration
+- Can be used with a PowerShell script to enable Continous Integration

 # Limitations